sass/sassc/Readme.md

 Run Bourbon tests:

-    ruby spec.rb spec/bourbon
+    make test_bourbon

-Run all the test suite (fail because there are TODO):
+Run all the test suite (fail because there are TODO's):

     make test_all